moiddar/Linear-Regression-in-SQL/README.md

 </tr>
 </table>
 <br>
-SQLite doesn't have a date data type and our dataset has date columns stored as varchar so you have to maniuplate the string to get to a date that can be converted to Julian days.
+SQLite doesn't have a date data type and our dataset has date columns stored as varchar so you have to manipulate the string to get to a date that can be converted to Julian days.
 Snowflake on the other hand, has a built in function that can convert strings to dates.
 Snowflake can also do all conversions, filtering, and aggregation in one query whereas SQLite has to be broken down into common table expressions or subqueries (with CTEs being preferred for readability).
 <br>
 <br>
 <br>